 2. Put down fresh mulch.
-Use 2 to 4 inches of straw mulch over surface roots of shrubs and trees to protect them and help preserve moisture in the soil.
+Use 2 to 4 inches of straw mulch over the surface roots of shrubs and trees to protect them and help preserve moisture in the soil.
 Do the same for perennial flower beds.
 That will protect the crowns of the garden plants from becoming frostbitten.
-It will also prevent frost heave that is caused by the ground thawing and then refreezing.
+It will also prevent frost heave caused by the ground thawing and then refreezing.

 3. Check for soil moisture around shrubs and evergreen trees whenever the ground thaws during the winter season.
 Water the evergreens when the soil becomes dry and is not frozen.
-That is important because otherwise, the needles or leaves could turn brown and die.
+That is important because the needles or leaves could turn brown and die.

 4. Put up windbreaks for garden plants, not in sheltered areas.
 Surround the plants with wrap burlap and stakes.
 That will break the wind without trapping any heat that could burn plants on sunny days.

 5. Bring annual flowers, such as begonias, impatiens, coleus, and geraniums inside to protect them during winter.
 Ensure that they get adequate light and water.
 In springtime, you may replant them outdoors.